-My father, during his years at the Szeged University, got to know Ilona Irén Mária (Ica) Láng who was a boarder in Szeged as her parents were living in the northern city of Miskolc.
-Ica was training as a high school teacher at the Civil Teachers College.
+My father, during his years at the Szeged University, got to know Ilona Irén Mária (Ica) Láng who was a boarder in Szeged while her parents were living in the northern city of Miskolc.
+Ica was training as a high school teacher at the Civil Teachers' College.
 Great was the love that grew between my parents.
-Ica's mother was Irén Gizella Bucsegh and her father was
+Ica's mother was Irén Gizella Bucsegh, born in Rimaverbölz and her father Ede Mihály Láng born Szepesváralja (both towns now in Slovakia).
+After that area was annexed to Czechoslovakia in 1918, they migrated to the Hungarian city of Miskolc.